 This simple social interaction is missing in a lot of other countries and I drank in the feeling that we were just a group of friends hanging out.
 We talked and laughed and we didn’t rush, but when the bottle of wine came to an end, we set off towards Luigi’s home for the real fun to begin.

-The Cooking Class
+The Cooking Class in Bologna

 Stepping into Luigi’s humble abode, my initial impression was how homely it felt.
 A rectangular flat that stretched out in front of us, we could see into the kitchen where chefs hats and aprons were laid out ready for us and I was immediately filled with a rush of excitement.

 As the menu was all agreed beforehand, Luigi reminded us of what we would be making and explained that there were two elements to Italian cooking: one, they use the freshest local ingredients and two, they use the simplest of cooking methods.
 Now, from taking this class with him and the beauty of hindsight, I can say with confidence that their methods aren’t easy.